cblgh/rotonde-choo/README.md

 * [Download the latest Rotonde build](https://cblgh.org/dl/rotonde-mac.zip)
 * Unzip & open Rotonde.app, copy the long id in the top right
 * Then create a [Hashbase](https://hashbase.io) account
-  * Having created an account, click Login
+  * Having created an account, click [Login](https://hashbase.io/login)
   * Click on [*Upload archive*](https://hashbase.io/new-archive)
   * In the URL box, give it the long id from before.
-(This is called the archive key.)
+(This is called the archive key)
   * You can skip the Name box
-  * Copy the Hashbase archive url which looks like `https://yourarchive-username.hashbase.io`
+  * Right-click https:// (or press the little clipboard) to copy the Hashbase archive url.

+    The copied url will look like `https://yourarchive-username.hashbase.io`.

  * Then do the following in Rotonde
  ```